ee-jackson/danum-gaps/code/notebooks/2024-10-11_describe-survival.md

 of their first census.
 These seedlings are “left-censored”.
 Accounting for left-censored data in models is tricky and it’s common to remove them.
-Also - not sure how biologically relevant these points are - likely it was moving from pot to ground that killed them?
+Also - not sure how biologically relevant these points are - likely it was moving from nursery to field that killed them?

 First creating a “time” variable.
 I’m using days since first survey at the individual plant level.
 I’ll also create a column which has the